-We will now show that a particular connected component of $\Xbar$ is preserved under the action of $\Gom$.
+We will now define the commensurated subset.
 Let $\Gamma_+$ be the set of vertices of $\Gamma$ including $0^\infty$ and all the vertices on the right side of it, see Figure~\ref{F:gamma_+}.

 The vertices of $\Gamma_+$ can be described in an explicit way as follows, \begin{prop} The set $\Gamma_+$ consists of $0^\infty$ and all the vertices of the form $x = x_1 x_2 \ldots x_n 0^\infty$ with $x_n = 1$ and $n$ odd. \end{prop} \begin{proof} Let us begin by an observation.
 Given any element $x$ of $\{0,1\}^\infty$, a generator $s$ of $\Gom$ can only acts non-trivially in two ways: \begin{itemize} \item flip the first digit of $x$ (if $s = a$) \item flip the digit after the first apparition of $0$ (if $s \in \{\bOm,\cOm,\dOm\}$) \end{itemize} It is straightforward to see that these two moves do not change the parity of the position of the last $1$, except for $0^\infty$ and $10^\infty$.
-We constructed $\Gamma$ in a way to have $10^\infty$ on the right of $0^\infty$, and then, the parity of the position of the last $1$ is the same as for $10^\infty$ for all the other vertices on the right of $0^\infty$. \end{proof} \begin{defn} The cube complex $\X$ is the connected component of $\Xbar$ which contains the vertex $v_0$:
+We constructed $\Gamma$ in a way to have $10^\infty$ on the right of $0^\infty$, and then, the parity of the position of the last $1$ is the same as for $10^\infty$ for all the other vertices on the right of $0^\infty$. \end{proof}

-\end{defn} We denote by $\V$ the set of vertices of $\X$.
-Let us show that the CAT(0) cube complex $\X$ is preserved by the action of every $\Gom$. \begin{prop} Let $v$ be a vertex of $\X$ and $g$ an element of $\Gom$.
-Then $gv$ is a vertex of $\X$. \end{prop} \begin{proof} By the construction of $\V$, it is sufficient to prove that $\Gamma_+ \Delta g\Omega$ is finite, where $\Omega$ is the support of $v$.